piffpaffpuff/woocommerce-delivery-notes/readme.txt

 = How can I add some more fields to the order info section? =

 Use the `wcdn_order_info_fields` filter hook.
 It returns all the fields as array.
 Also read the WooCommerce documentation to learn how you get custom checkout and order fields.
-Otherwise you won't be able to replace the 'content' with the real values.
+Otherwise you won't be able to replace the 'value' with the real values.

 An example that adds a 'VAT' and 'Customer Number' field to the end of the list: